MMahmoudd/v-plus/README.md

 - Open your terminal
 - Navigate to the project folder
 - Run `npm install` or `yarn install` if you use [Yarn](https://yarnpkg.com/en/)
-- Run `npm run dev` or `yarn serve` to start a local development server
+- Run `npm run serve` or `yarn serve` to start a local development server
 - A new tab will be opened in your browser

 You can also run additional npm tasks such as